open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-nginx/index.md

 - ./frontend/Dockerfile
 - ./frontend/app.js

-With everything in place, you can now start the demo environment:
+With everything in place, you can now start the demo environment[^1]:

 ```console
 $ docker compose up